-Looking for an Amazon sales boost?
+Looking for a boost from an Amazon marketing services consultant?
 Who is doing what to make it happen?

 This past summer, we started a series of blog posts that made the business case for selling on Amazon or, for existing sellers, for finding an Amazon sales boost.
 That first post, “Welcome to the Jungle,” ended with a key point: Amazon is not a lottery; building a strong foundation that can grow into a reliable sales funnel takes a strategic, holistic approach.